dmbarbour/awelon/AboutAO.md

 ## Dissassembly and Translation

 An interesting property of AO code is that disassembly of a large ABC constructs is quite feasible in terms of matching code to a dictionary.
 Disassembly can be modeled as a parsing or refactoring problem.

-This approach could be used both for understanding ABC code, and for translating code between highly divergent dictionaries.
+This feature could be used both for understanding ABC code, and for translating project code between highly divergent dictionaries.